ETERNALDESTR0YER/ETERNALDESTR0YER/README.md

 ## ❗❗ BEFORE YOU INTERACT...

 > i am critical of my interests ,

-> i use slurs i can reclaim ,

 > often a quiet watcher but idm chatting,,⠀just keep in mind that i'm realllyyy awkward around unfamiliar ppl ,